vishalvp-109989/go-rout-net/README.md

 ## 🚀 Features

-* **Concurrent Architecture:** Each neuron runs **two goroutines** — one for feedforward and another for backpropagating errors — communicating with other neurons (and layers) using Go channels for inputs, outputs, and error signals.
+* **Concurrent Architecture:** Each neuron runs a single goroutine and communicates through four dedicated channels — receiving inputs from the previous layer, sending outputs forward, receiving errors from the next layer, and sending errors backward.
 * **Backpropagation:** Implements the standard backpropagation algorithm for training, fully utilizing the channel-based architecture.
 * **Weight Persistence:** Includes functionality to save and load trained weights using a JSON file (weights.json).
 * **Data Handling:** Provides a utility function (`LoadCSV`) for loading training data from a CSV, including automatic handling and **one-hot encoding** of categorical features.